- 1 Purpose

 Written approval is required for all cases involving Employees bringing Children into the workplace during normal working hours.

-Forms are available from the Human Resources web site and must be signed by both the Employee (as the 'responsible adult'), supervisor and relevant delegate.
+Forms are available from the People Portfolio web site and must be signed by both the Employee (as the 'responsible adult'), Supervisor and Delegate.
 Wherever possible, permission should be sought prior to bringing the Child on campus.
 Where this is not possible, permission should be sought as soon as possible after the Child has been brought onto campus.

 In the case of Students wishing to bring Children into lectures, verbal permission only is required from the lecturer concerned prior to the commencement of the lecture or tutorial.